 Which aspects of Fascism were part of the problems he faced?

-How close did his policies get to those aims?
+How close did these policies get to achieving those aims?

 It is easy to dismiss Mussolini's policies as all style no substance, but how accurate is this judgement?

 To what degree and where were these policies lacking?

 How successful a leader was Mussolini in terms of his domestic policy?

 Use the resources above and below, along with your Todd + Waller text (pp181-192 on social policy), to complete the interactive googledoc available above right by clicking on the question mark....